ekamperi/ekamperi.github.io/_posts/2019-07-23-adversarial-attacks.md

 Our cost function is $$J(\hat{y}, y) = J(h(x),y)$$, where $$h(x)$$ is the hypothesis function (basically the value of the network's output layer).
 Normally, when training a network we want to minimize the cost function $$J$$ so that our network's prediction $$\hat{y}$$ is as close to the true value $$y$$ as possible.
 When constructing a targeted adersarial attack, though, we want the exact opposite.
 We want to come up with a new input $$\mathbf{x}_\text{adv}$$, such that the predicted value $$\hat{y}$$ is as much away from $$y$$ as possible.
 The maximization of the cost function $$J$$ is subject to a constraint, namely that the change we introduce (the perturbation factor $$\mathbf{a}$$) very small (so that it goes unnoticed by a human).

-More formally our goal can be expressed as$:
+More formally our goal can be expressed as:

 $$\max J(\hat{y}, y)=\max_{\left\| a \right\|\le \epsilon} J(h(x+\alpha), y)$$